-In this article I’ll describe multi-day testing, what it’s like, and why you might benefit from it.
+In this post, we’ll take a look at multi-day testing, what it’s like, and how you might benefit from it.

 What Is ACT Multi-Day Testing Like?

 The biggest difference between the standardly administered ACT and the multi-day ACT is that multi-day testing takes place during the school day, rather than on a Saturday.
-Depending on a student’s IEP, the process could take 2-4 days.
+Depending on a student’s IEP, the process could take between 2-4 days.

-In addition to multi-day testing, the student’s disability also can alter the testing experience.
-For example, a student with blindness can request a braille test or one read aloud.
+In addition to multi-day testing, the student’s disability may also alter the testing experience.
+For example, a blind student can request a braille test or one read aloud.
 A student with paralysis can use a scribe for the ACT Writing Test.

-Once the test goes back to ACT, it’s graded just like any other test.
-The multiple choice scanner and person reading the essay have no idea that the student had an accommodation.
+Once the test goes back to the ACT test-makers, it’s graded just like any other test.
+The multiple choice scanner and person reading the essay have no idea that the student received multi-day accommodations.

-In my career as a teacher I worked with many students with IEPs.
-Though the term IEP applied to them all, each of them was an individual with unique strengths and weaknesses.
-If you have an IEP, and are unsure about taking the ACT in a single sitting, talk about it with your teachers.
+Though the term IEP applies to a lot of students’ educational plans, each test-taker is an individual with unique strengths and weaknesses.
+If you have an IEP and are unsure about taking the ACT in a single sitting, talk about it with your teachers.
 They know you as a test taker, so they can give you an opinion on whether multi-day testing might work for you.

 If you decide forgo multi-day testing, make sure it’s because what you think is best for you, rather than what you think will make anyone else happy.
 Multi-day testing can raise your scores by helping you approach the test in a way that lets you maximize your strengths.
 Don’t give up that equalizer unless you have a good reason!